 If you have any gardening items languishing in your shed, why not donate them to a charity or organisation that can make use of them?

-If you have any unwanted, unused gardening gloves, perhaps you have a pair of gardening gloves that are too small, or too large, why not donate them?
-The Therapy Garden, a charity based in Guildford, in Surrey can make good use of any new pairs of gardening gloves you can offer, although it’s worth noting that this charity can only make use of new, unworn gloves.
+If you have any unwanted, unused gardening gloves?
+Perhaps you have a pair of gardening gloves that are too small, or too large, if so, why not donate them?
+The Therapy Garden, a charity based in Guildford, in Surrey can make good use of any new pairs of gardening gloves you can offer; although it’s worth noting that this charity can only make use of new, unworn gloves.
 The Therapy Garden works with adults and teenagers with learning difficulties, physical disabilities, and mental health challenges, providing horticultural education and support to bring about positive change to the lives of those they help and inspire.

 You’ll find more suggestions of where you could donate unwanted items to, in this article.